eozen1/eozen1/README.md

 ## An avid student of computer science at Georgia Tech.
-Interested in machine learning, full-stack development, system architecture, and Breaking Bad.
+Interested in machine learning, full-stack development, system architecture, and Pluribus.

-Checkout some of my projects!
+Check out some of my projects!